 Ever wanted to cuddle a real life panda?
 Of course you do!
 China is the only place in the world where pandas live naturally and you can see them up close if you head to Chengdu.
-The world famous panda reserve there lets you snuggle and take pictures with pandas….so adorable!
+The world famous panda reserve there lets you snuggle and take pictures with those Giant Pandas in China we know you're anxious to see ... so adorable!

 The Terracotta Warriors